 My Culture, My London

-AND’s Young Londoners’ survey, the focus of last year’s research programme, helped us uncover a number of key patterns in young people’s participation in arts and culture in London.
+A New Direction’s Young Londoners’ survey helped us uncover a number of key patterns in young people’s participation in arts and culture in London.
 It gave us an overview of how socio-economic background, geography, education and working status as well as parental influence, affect participation.

 Culminating with the detailed portraits of eight Londoners, the research gives texture, colour and a deeper perspective on many of the findings from our previous research.
 It also opened our eyes to some of the things that a survey alone can’t tell us…

-(You might also like to read this blog piece by AND's Caterina Violi, in which she explores some of the findings in more detail)
+You might also like to read this blog piece by A New Direction's Caterina Violi, in which she explores some of the findings in more detail.